 idSTRINGRequired.
 The unique identifier for each record.

 valuesLIST<FLOAT>Required.
-A list of floating-point values that make up the vector embedding.
+A list of floating-point values that make up the dense vector embedding.

 metadataSTRINGOptional.
 Additional metadata for each record.
 To omit from specific rows, use NULL.